-Productivity and inclusion in the market
+Productivity and Insertion in the Market

 NGOs members of the Coalition Against Hunger: Broederlijk delen, Caritas International, CNCD-11.11.11, Collective Food Strategies, Belgian Red Cross, CSA, Challenge Belgium Africa, Mutual Aid and Fraternity, FIAN – FoodFirst Information and Action Network Peace, Le Monde according to women, Leuven Cooperation, Oxfam World Shop, OXFAM Solidarity / Solidariteit, Oxfam Wereld Winkel, SOS Faim, TRIAS, Vétérinaires Sans Frontières, Vredeseilanden.